 In the early 1900’s dictionaries, the definition at this time still didn’t imply them as mythical creatures.

 Emphasis on the fact that the dictionary of this time frame referred to them as “NOW RARE.”

-There are many passages in the Bible that refers to Dragons (Dinosaurs), referring to different kinds of Dinosaurs that lived throughout the ancient world.
+There are many passages in the Bible that refers to Dragons (Dinosaurs), referring to different kinds of Dinosaurs that lived throughout the ancient world and dinosaur history.